Gutter Installation, Repair & Cleaning Services in Oregon | Gutter Empire

 Rotting Wood and Fascia

-Overflow from leaking gutters can soak the wooden fascia boards that hold your gutter system up.
+Overflow from leaking gutters can soak the wooden fascia boards that support your gutter system.
 Rot sets in, fasteners loosen, and eventually the whole system may collapse.

 Landscaping Erosion